apache/spark/docs/streaming-programming-guide.md

 1. The configuration of each DStream (checkpoint interval, etc.)
 1. The RDD checkpoint files of each DStream

-All this is periodically saved in the file `<checkpoint directory>/graph`.
-To recover, a new Streaming Context can be created with this directory by using
+All this is periodically saved in the checkpoint directory.
+To recover, a new `StreamingContext` can be created with this directory by using

 {% highlight scala %}
 val ssc = new StreamingContext(checkpointDirectory)